hashchange/backbone.select/readme.md

 ### v1.5.4

-* Updated bower.json, package.json for Backbone 1.3.x ([#14][issue-14])
+- Updated bower.json, package.json for Backbone 1.3.x ([#14][issue-14])

 ### v1.5.3

-* Added `_silentLocally` flag to public API
+- Added `_silentLocally` flag to public API

 ### v1.5.2

-* Made all methods support chaining.
+- Made all methods support chaining.
-* Allowed `deselect()` to be called without a model argument in a Select.Many collection (acts like `deselectAll()`).
+- Allowed `deselect()` to be called without a model argument in a Select.Many collection (acts like `deselectAll()`).

 ### v1.5.1

-* Added `_pickyIgnoredLabels` property to public API
+- Added `_pickyIgnoredLabels` property to public API

 ### v1.5.0

-* Added `invertSelection()`
+- Added `invertSelection()`
-* Made events for `selectAll()`, `deselectAll()`, `toggleSelectAll()` fire only after all individual actions are complete.
+- Made events for `selectAll()`, `deselectAll()`, `toggleSelectAll()` fire only after all individual actions are complete.

 ### v1.4.0

-* Introduced support for custom labels, `label` option
+- Introduced support for custom labels, `label` option
-* Added event variants which are namespaced according to label
+- Added event variants which are namespaced according to label
-* Added `defaultLabel` setup option, `_pickyDefaultLabel` property
+- Added `defaultLabel` setup option, `_pickyDefaultLabel` property
-* Added `ignoreLabel` setup option
+- Added `ignoreLabel` setup option
-* Added `exclusive` option to `select()` in Select.Many, Select.Me
+- Added `exclusive` option to `select()` in Select.Many, Select.Me

 ### v1.3.1

-* Fixed miscalculation of selectedLength in Backbone.Select.Many ([#6][issue-6])
+- Fixed miscalculation of selectedLength in Backbone.Select.Many ([#6][issue-6])
-* Updated bower.json, package.json for Backbone 1.2.x ([#7][issue-7])
+- Updated bower.json, package.json for Backbone 1.2.x ([#7][issue-7])

 ### v1.3.0

-* Fixed compatibility with Underscore 1.7.0
+- Fixed compatibility with Underscore 1.7.0
-* Switched to plain objects as mixins internally
+- Switched to plain objects as mixins internally

 ### v1.2.8

-* Enforced strict mode
+- Enforced strict mode

 ### v1.2.7

-* Fleshed out package.json for npm installs
+- Fleshed out package.json for npm installs

 ### v1.2.5

-* Restored access to the `select` method of Backbone.Collection by overloading the `select` method.
+- Restored access to the `select` method of Backbone.Collection by overloading the `select` method.

 ### v1.2.4

-* Added arguments validation to `applyTo` factory methods.
+- Added arguments validation to `applyTo` factory methods.
-* Various minor bugs fixed.
+- Various minor bugs fixed.

 ### v1.2.0

-* Related selections and deselections are treated as a single, atomic transaction.
+- Related selections and deselections are treated as a single, atomic transaction.
 Firing of events is delayed until select and deselect actions have spread across all affected models and collections, without any actions still pending.

 ### v1.1.2

-* Fixed bug when models were added or removed with `reset` (collection was not correctly registered with models)
+- Fixed bug when models were added or removed with `reset` (collection was not correctly registered with models)

 ### v1.1.1

-* Relaxed dependency requirements in `bower.json`
+- Relaxed dependency requirements in `bower.json`

 ### v1.1.0

-* Moved build to `dist` directory
+- Moved build to `dist` directory
-* Added `_pickyType` property to identify mixins in a model or collection
+- Added `_pickyType` property to identify mixins in a model or collection
-* Switched development stack to Bower, Karma, Node web server
+- Switched development stack to Bower, Karma, Node web server
-* Added demo app, memory-leak test environment in `demo` directory
+- Added demo app, memory-leak test environment in `demo` directory

 ### v1.0.1

-* Removed obsolete Backbone.Picky files from build
+- Removed obsolete Backbone.Picky files from build

 ### v1.0.0

-* Forked Backbone.Picky, renaming the project to Backbone.Select
+- Forked Backbone.Picky, renaming the project to Backbone.Select
-* Renamed components to Select.Me (former Selectable), Select.One (former SingleSelect), Select.Many (former MultiSelect)
+- Renamed components to Select.Me (former Selectable), Select.One (former SingleSelect), Select.Many (former MultiSelect)
-* Added `options._externalEvent`, available when the selection in a collection is altered during an `add` or `remove` action
+- Added `options._externalEvent`, available when the selection in a collection is altered during an `add` or `remove` action
-* Added `applyTo` class methods for setup
+- Added `applyTo` class methods for setup
-* Removed support for creating new Backbone.Select objects solely with the constructor
+- Removed support for creating new Backbone.Select objects solely with the constructor
-* Event handlers with standard names are invoked automatically if they exist (`onSelect`, `onDeselect`, `onReselect`, `onSelectNone`, `onSelectSome`, `onSelectAll`)
+- Event handlers with standard names are invoked automatically if they exist (`onSelect`, `onDeselect`, `onReselect`, `onSelectNone`, `onSelectSome`, `onSelectAll`)
-* Options – including arbitrary, custom ones – are passed on to event handlers
+- Options – including arbitrary, custom ones – are passed on to event handlers
-* The collection is also passed to event handlers (single-select collection)
+- The collection is also passed to event handlers (single-select collection)
-* A "diff" hash is passed to select:* event handlers (multi-select collection)
+- A "diff" hash is passed to select:- event handlers (multi-select collection)
-* New events capture when models are re-selected: `reselected` (model), `reselect:one` (single-select collection), `reselect:any` (multi-select collection)
+- New events capture when models are re-selected: `reselected` (model), `reselect:one` (single-select collection), `reselect:any` (multi-select collection)
-* Multi-select events no longer fire when `selectAll`, `deselectAll` actions are a no-op (change in spec)
+- Multi-select events no longer fire when `selectAll`, `deselectAll` actions are a no-op (change in spec)
-* Added support for sharing models among collections
+- Added support for sharing models among collections
-* Added a `silent` option
+- Added a `silent` option
-* Improved events, now firing when model and collection are in a consistent state (Picky issue #18)
+- Improved events, now firing when model and collection are in a consistent state (Picky issue #18)
-* Added `deselectAll`, while keeping `selectNone` around as an alias
+- Added `deselectAll`, while keeping `selectNone` around as an alias
-* More comprehensive testing
+- More comprehensive testing
-* Added config file for the Karma test runner
+- Added config file for the Karma test runner

 ### v0.2.0

-* Renamed `SingleSelect` events from "select" and "deselect" to "select:one" and "deselect:one"
+- Renamed `SingleSelect` events from "select" and "deselect" to "select:one" and "deselect:one"
-* Pass model as argument in select:one / deselect:one events
+- Pass model as argument in select:one / deselect:one events
-* Updated the build to use latest grunt and related tools
+- Updated the build to use latest grunt and related tools
-* Removed reliance on ruby for any part of this project
+- Removed reliance on ruby for any part of this project

 ### v0.1.0

-* Added Picky.SingleSelect
+- Added Picky.SingleSelect
-* Fleshed out the specs more
+- Fleshed out the specs more

 ### v0.0.1

-* Initial release of untested code
+- Initial release of untested code
-* Basic "Selectable" mixin for models
+- Basic "Selectable" mixin for models
-* Basic "MultiSelect" mixin for collections
+- Basic "MultiSelect" mixin for collections

 ## Credits, copyright, MIT license